Mining One Bitcoin: Time, Difficulty, and Profitability

 Optimizing mining operations further

-If all internal reserves are exhausted, there's a radical move left — relocation.
+If all internal reserves are exhausted, there's a radical move left relocation.
 Literally.
 There are regions in the world where a kilowatt costs pennies, and local authorities hand out mining incentives like candy.

-Paraguay, Texas, parts of Africa — there, electricity tariffs can be several times lower than the market average.
+Paraguay, Texas, parts of Africa — electricity tariffs there can be several times lower than the market average.
 Moving a farm is expensive and troublesome, but sometimes it's the only way to keep your business afloat when the next difficulty spike hits.

 Just don't get your hopes too high.
 They'll welcome you with open arms, of course.
 But only as long as you pay your bills and don't make more noise than local regulations allow.